United Way of Siouxland announces FOCUS Grant and Business Award recipients

 In addition, Siouxland businesses were recognized for their outstanding contributions to the United Way.

-Central Bank was named the 2021 Major Business of the Year, CMBA Architects was named the Medium Business of the and Availa Bank was named the Small Business of the Year.
-Northwest Bank, of Le Mars, Iowa, was named the United Ways Most Improved Campaign of 2021.
+Central Bank was named the 2021 Major Business of the Year, CMBA Architects was named the Medium Business of the Year, and Availa Bank was named the Small Business of the Year.
+Northwest Bank, of Le Mars, Iowa, was recognized for the Most Improved Campaign of the Year.

-"This event is all about thanking local businesses, their leaders and other individuals that play a large part in supporting the needs of our community by giving to the United Way," Tyson Fresh Meats' and Campaign Co-Chairman Paul Connor said.
+"This event is all about thanking local businesses, their leaders and other individuals that play a large part in supporting the needs of our community by giving to the United Way," said Paul Conner with Tyson Fresh Meats, who is campaign co-chairman.